SQream/sqream_docs/third_party_tools/client_platforms/sql_workbench.rst

 Installing Java Runtime
 ~~~~~~~~~~~~~
-Both SQL Workbench and the SQream JDBC driver require Java 1.8 or newer.
+Both SQL Workbench/J and the SQream JDBC driver require Java 1.8 or newer.

 You can install Java Runtime depending on the following platforms: